Below, you'll find information about your rights in the U.S. as an Exchange Visitor, taxes, and SEVIS regulations.

 For tax purposes, you are required to fill out a W-4 Employee Withholding Allowance Certificate as soon as you start working.
 Your employer will give you a W-4 Form.
 It is your responsibility to complete and submit the W-4 Form to your employer.
 Based on the information you provide on the W-4 Form, your employer will calculate the amount of federal, state, and local taxes to be withheld from your paycheck.

 Note: You will only be paying income taxes.
 You are not required to pay Social Security taxes, Medicare, or unemployment tax.
 If your employer has withheld these taxes from your paycheck, please advise him or her of the mistake and request a refund.
-To verify that the proper taxes are being withheld from your paycheck, you should review your pay stub (the paper with your wage details that comes with your check).
+To verify that the proper taxes are being withheld from your paycheck, you should review your pay stub (the wage details that come with your check).

 How to fill out your W-4 Form: